thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 19 May 2023
+### Daily Rundown on Saturday, 20 May 2023

-- The average temperature today is 15.85˚C;
+- The average temperature today is 15.6˚C;
-- With highs of 16.34˚C and lows of 10.05˚C.
+- With highs of 16.18˚C and lows of 5.93˚C.
-- You can expect light rain for the day.
+- You can expect clear sky for the day.

 <!-- weather_marker ends -->